Thanksgiving Brunch Menu

 Toast: Sprouts and Cherry Toasties

 If you have trouble convincing your kids to eat Brussels sprouts, try this dish.
-Toast, ricotta cheese, cherry jam, and bacon do a strong job of taking the spotlight off the green (though we have a sneaking suspicion they'll like the sautéed sprouts, too).
+Toast, ricotta cheese, cherry jam, and bacon do a good job of taking the spotlight off the green (though we have a sneaking suspicion they'll like the sautéed sprouts).
+And what's almost as good as the taste?
+The way this done-in-a-flash recipe infuses your whole house with the smell of smoked bacon.
+Since this recipe is so speedy, you can serve it as a Thanksgiving brunch appetizer if any of your guests show up starving.

 Get the recipe: Sprouts and Cherry Toasties